Iranian Dissident Wins Top Prize at Cannes Film Festival for Prison-Inspired Film

 Panahi was presented the Palme d’Or—the coveted top prize at the iconic festival—by actress Cate Blanchett on May 24 in a ceremony that marked a career high for the 63-year-old director whose work has long challenged Iran’s ruling establishment.
 The award comes three years after Panahi was imprisoned for allegedly spreading propaganda against the regime in Tehran—a sentence he protested with a hunger strike.

-Barred from international travel for over 15 years, Panahi continued making films in secret in Iran, including the acclaimed “This Is Not a Film,” shot in his living room, and “Taxi,” set entirely in a car.
+Barred from international travel for more than 15 years, Panahi continued making films in secret in Iran, including the acclaimed “This Is Not a Film,” shot in his living room, and “Taxi,” set entirely in a car.
 But this year, he appeared in person at Cannes, where he called for resistance against repression.

 “Let us join forces,” Panahi told the crowd at Cannes.
 “No one should tell us what kind of clothes we should wear, or what we should or shouldn’t do.”